Welcome! This is a first introduction into Euler Math Toolbox (EMT) with lots of links and examples.

 A multi-line command stretches over several lines connected with "..." at the end.
 To generate such a break in a line, use Ctrl-Return.
-It will make two lines of the line and append "..." to the first one.
-To join a line to the previous line, use "Ctrl-Backspace".
+In the middle of a line, it will make two lines of the line and append "..." to the first part.
+To revert the split and join a line to the previous line, use "Ctrl-Backspace".

 The following multi-line command can be executed whenever the cursor is in any of its lines.
 It also shows that the ... must be at the very end of the line even if it contains a comment.